dervalp/ioc/README.md

 ###Auto-Discoverability of your dependencies

-By using our name convention (prefix parameter "$"), you can automaticaly declare a dependency and defining which service to use.
+By using our naming convention (prefix parameter "$"), you can automaticaly declare a dependency and defining which service to use.

 Register a service: